back2net/tmc/README.md

-## TorrentMonitor Golang client package
+## TorrentMonitor Golang client module
 *project sucks and code is so sh1tty x_x*

 **For now it can:**